New England Journal of Medicine June 11, 2020

 Population

-Patients with acute ischemic stroke with a mismatch between clinical deficit and infarct volume 6-24 hours after last known well
+Patients with acute ischemic stroke presenting 6 to 24 hours after last known well with clinical-core mismatch

 Comparator